doubiliu/zk-email/README.md

 ## Calculate a zk-proof
 `go run mpccmd.go proof --pk <filepath> --vk <filepath> --mailType <type> --ccs <filepath> --rsaPuKey <filepath> --dkimData <filepath> `,This command can be used to calculate the zkp certificate of zk-email.

-The user needs to write the DKIM signature and DKIM public key of the email into the specified file.
-The DKIM signature can be verified for correctness through the following website(https://www.appmaildev.com/site/testfile/dkim?lang=en), and the relevant fields can be obtained.
-In addition, you can combine the template format in the 'template.go' file to obtain the final signature text.
+## Use Case
+1) The user uses his registered email address to send any email to his other email addresses and obtains the source file of the email (which needs to contain a DKIM signature)
+2) The user constructs a new string according to the template corresponding to the email service provider in the 'template.go' file and replaces its relevant fields and DKIM signature.
+3) The user sends the string to the following website (https://www.appmaildev.com/site/testfile/dkim?lang=en) to verify whether the data format is normal.
+If the DKIM detection item is displayed (or DKIM-Result: fail (signature verified) appears), it means the verification is passed.
+4) The user writes the verified string into a separate txt file
+5) The user uses the 'dig TXT selector.domainkey.domain' command to query the DKIM public key, and the query results are written into a separate text file
+6) The user uses the proof command to calculate the final proof, and the proof is sent to the chain.